tkindy/tab-conductor/README.md

-# Tab Manager
+# Tab Conductor

-A browser extension for managing tabs.
+A browser extension for managing tabs efficiently.